localstatic/morganterry.com/content/_index.md

 outputs:
 - html
-- rss
-- json
 ---

-<p>I am a software engineer with over 15 years of professional development experience.
-I'm currently
+I am a software engineer in Salt Lake City, UT with over 15 years of professional software development experience.

-using primarily TypeScript/Node.js.
-Previously, I worked a lot in various PHP stacks.</p>
+I've worked with a variety of languages and technologies throughout my career.
+I am currently working mainly with TypeScript and Node.js.
+Previously, I spent over a decade working with PHP and related technologies like Composer, Laravel, etc.

+I am also interested in a variety of other languages and technologies.
+I love finding the right technology for the job, and understand that there can be a lot that goes into that decision.